 Join us as we share insights on theatre-making, storytelling, and creating community through art.

 This series provides a thought-provoking and behind-the-scenes look at the work on the stage and the art of theatre.
-Held on select Saturdays:
+Held on select Saturdays.

-During our spring repertory, multiple productions use the same performance spaces.
+During repertory, multiple productions use the same performance spaces.
 Join us as our teams of craftspeople changeover the sets.
 You’ll hear firsthand how our designers and artists create sets that easily transition from one show to the next.

 Conversations at Kress